zhiqwang/sightseq/README.md

 # Convolutional Recurrent Neural Network

+**Update 2019-05-21:** I rewrite this repo base on [fairseq](https://github.com/pytorch/fairseq), refer to my implementation [here](https://github.com/zhiqwang/fairseq/tree/text-recognition).
+And the fairseq text recognition is under construction.
+Very pleasure for suggestion and cooperation in the fairseq text recognition project.

 This software implements the Convolutional Recurrent Neural Network (CRNN) in pytorch in paper:

 **An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition**,